-Walking outside comes with its own dangers.
-Try to avoid walking your dog in the heat of the day.
-With all their fur, there’s an increased risk of heat stroke, especially with bigger dogs.
-Also pay attention to your dog’s tolerance to cold, and don’t walk them during the coldest parts of the day.
+Walking outside has its own set of risks.
+Avoid walking your dog in the middle of the day.
+Heat stroke is more likely in dogs with all their fur, especially in larger canines.
+Pay attention to your dog’s cold tolerance and avoid walking them during the coldest sections of the day.

 Meeting New Dogs

-Training your dog to associate meeting new dogs with praise and treats will teach them something positive will happen.
-If your dog needs more time during training, make sure to use the “sit” command or maintain a distance from other dogs.
+Training your dog to associate meeting new canines with praise and rewards teaches them that something good will occur.
+If your dog requires additional time during training, use the “sit” command or keep a safe distance from other dogs.

 3 Things To Bring On Your Walk